lndecastro/Foundations_of_AI/book/Unit_07_Prompt_Engineering.md

 Part III begins here.
 For six units you have studied what artificial intelligence is and how machines learn.
 From now on we focus on **using** generative AI well.
 Most of what you do in Units 8 through 15 rests on the skills developed in this unit.

-The skill is simple to state and hard to master: an AI model only knows what you tell it.
-It does not know who you are, who the answer is for, what you already tried, or what "good" means to you. **Prompt engineering** is the practice of saying clearly what you want. **Context engineering** is the practice of giving the model everything it needs to know in order to deliver it.
+The skill is simple to state and hard to master: an AI model responds based on what you tell it.
+Initially it does not know who you are, who the answer is for, what you already tried, or what "good" means to you. **Prompt engineering** is the practice of saying clearly what you want. **Context engineering** is the practice of giving the model everything it needs to know in order to deliver it.

 This unit follows the same concepts and terminology as **Modules 5 and 6 of the Dendritic Institute AI Literacy Program**.
 If you complete that program, you will recognize every term used here.